Ucheodiaka/alx-system_engineering-devops/0x01-shell_permissions/README.md

 6-multiple_permissions gives the owner and the group owner read permission to other users 7-everybody gives permission to everybody
-8-Jame_Bond gives all permissions to only other users 9-John_Doe just set the mode of the file to hello
+8-Jame_Bond gives all permissions to only other users 9-John_Doe just set the mode of the file to hello 10-mirror_permissions gives both files same permissions